World Ōmori Championship

 The World Ōmori Championship (世界大森級王座, Sekai Ōmori-kyū Ōza) is a professional wrestling championship in the Japanese promotion DDT Pro-Wrestling.
 The title was established in 2006 and named after the Ōmori Dream Fair (大森夢フェア, Ōmori Yume Fea) festival held annually in Ōmori, a district of Tokyo, Japan.
-The current champion is Masahiro Takanashi.
+The lineal champion is Masahiro Takanashi, who is in his first reign.
+He won the title by defeating Soma Takao at Utan Festa on November 10, 2024.
+However, due to a cervical injury Takanashi incurred in March 2025, an interim champion was crowned.
+The interim champion is Kazuki Hirata, who won the interim title by defeating Antonio Honda at Utan Festa on November 21, 2025.

 History

 In 2008, the title became inactive after Daichi Kakimoto retired.
 It was reactivated in 2009 in order for Danshoku Dino and Masa Takanashi to have a nonuple winner takes all match at Ryōgoku Peter Pan.

-From 2010 to 2018, the title has been defended annually at the UTAN Festa event held at the Ōmori Station East Plaza in Ōta, Tokyo.
-It then remained inactive until November 2022 when DDT returned to UTAN Festa and Soma Takao defeated Chikara for the title.
+From 2010 to 2018, the title has been defended annually at the Utan Festival event held at the Ōmori Station East Plaza in Ōta, Tokyo.
+It then remained inactive until November 2022 when DDT returned to Utan Festival and Soma Takao defeated Chikara for the title.

+On March 20, 2025, at Judgement 2025, champion Masahiro Takanashi suffered a severe cervical injury that put him out of action for months.
+With Takanashi unable to defend the World Ōmori Championship at Utan Festival 2025, Kazuki Hirata faced Antonio Honda to determine an interim champion.
+Hirata defeated Honda.